so-normie/the-vault/Mind Map/🔴 Academics/📚 Educational Resources/Computer Science/🗒️ TypeScript.md

 There is yet another option {`--inlineSources`}.
 This one will create a separate .js.map file, which will include the original TypeScript source so you don't need to deploy your .ts files under the server.
 ^1684392288374

-What is the benefit to using `--inlineSources` vs `--inlineSourceMap`? #card
+What is the benefit to using `--inlineSources` vs (`--inlineSourceMap` or `--sourceMap`)? #card
-- **Inline** sources can be more convenient for development, but they increase the size of the JavaScript files delivered to the client, and they expose your source code to anyone who looks.
+- `--inlineSources` can be more convenient for development, but they increase the size of the JavaScript files delivered to the client, and they expose your source code to anyone who looks.
-- **Source** maps can be more complex to manage, but they allow you to keep your original source code hidden in production while still giving you the ability to debug problems effectively.
+- `--inlineSourceMap` or `--sourceMap` maps can be more complex to manage, but they allow you to keep your original source code hidden in production while still giving you the ability to debug problems effectively.
 ^1684392288380

 To clarify, when transpiling a typescript file to a JavaScript file using `tsc`, does it transpile everything to just one file?
 For instance, lets say I had a project with a `main.ts` that also imported logic from `A.ts` and `B.ts`.
 When I call `tsc`, do I only need to call it on `main.ts` and does it include the necessary logic also from `A.ts` and `B.ts`? #card